0330 999 8786

 If you weren’t able to initially switch the heat source off at the start then please do this as soon as physically possible.

-Why Every Kitchen Should Have A Fire Blanket
+Why Every Kitchen Should Have a Fire Blanket

-Steps To Reduce The Risk Of A Kitchen Or Electrical Fire
+Steps To Reduce the Risk of a Kitchen or Electrical Fire

 In addition to having a smoke alarm, it’s important to regularly check your electrical outlets and appliances for any signs of damage or wear.
 Make sure that all of your appliances are plugged into properly grounded outlets.